-During this contract, security measures will be in place at all court locations.
+During the term of a contract issued pursuant to this RFP, security measures will be in place at all judicial locations.
 The Vendor, its officers, agents, servants, and employees shall comply with all security measures in place at each courthouse location, including processing through metal detectors, background checks, and signing the vendor log book at each courthouse upon entry.
 The Vendor is responsible to inquire with the AOSC's Director of Security as to what security measures apply to the services to be provided under a contract awarded pursuant to this RFP and to advise the Vendor's officers, agents, servants, and employees accordingly.
 There will be no exceptions.

-Upon award, the Vendor shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix A) for all of the Vendor's officers, agents, servants, and/or employees who may provide services under a contract awarded pursuant to this RFP ("Personnel").
+Upon award, the Vendor shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix A) for all of the Vendor's officers, agents, servants, and/or employees who may provide services under a contract awarded pursuant to this RFP at a judicial location ("Personnel").
 The forms must be accompanied by copies of a valid driver's license and any other personal identifying information requested by the AOSC, such as date of birth and/or social security number.
-All Personnel must be cleared by the AOSC's Director of Security before any services under a contract awarded pursuant to this RFP may be performed.
+All Personnel must be cleared by the AOSC's Director of Security before any services under a contract awarded pursuant to this RFP may be performed at a judicial location.
 Personnel who are not on the list shall not, under any circumstances, be sent to perform such services.
-The Vendor is responsible to immediately inform the AOSC's Director of Security of any personnel changes.
+The Vendor is responsible for immediately informing the AOSC's Director of Security of any Personnel changes.